What is a Temporary Residence in Canada?

 Temporary Foreign Worker Program:

-Temporary foreign worker program requires employers to obtain a Labor Market Impact Assessment (LMIA) before hiring any foreign worker on a work permit.
+A temporary foreign worker program requires employers to obtain a Labor Market Impact Assessment (LMIA) before hiring any foreign worker on a work permit.

 International Mobility Program: